 During the development process, nobody had considered that the queries executed against the database are tactical workload.
 Most of the workload the tool generated was full table scans.

-The web tool had been tested on a development system, but when it went into production, and dozens of people started to work in parallel, together with all the other workload, performance severely.
-The real problem was not the size of the involved tables, as all tables were quite small.
+The web tool had been tested on a development system, but when it went into production, and dozens of people started to work in parallel, together with all the other workloads, performance severely.
+The real problem was not the size of the involved tables, as all tables were relatively small.

 Users expected an average response time of just a few seconds, which could not be achieved with full table scans on a loaded system (I understood the users.
-Who wants to wait 30 seconds to save the information of just one client?)
+Who wants to wait 30 seconds to save just one client’s information?)

 Run times for the main activities were at best 1-2 seconds but increased to a couple of minutes on a busy system.
 Furthermore, workload delays added to the overall response times.

 Finally, it turned out that the usage of join indexes was the solution.
-As the tool required different access paths to the data, I created several 1:1 join indexes per table, for each of the access paths, only altering the primary index of the join index.
+As the tool required different access paths to the data, I created several 1:1 join indexes per table for each access path, only altering the join index’s primary index.

-When adding join indexes, we have to keep an eye on the impact of an update, insert and delete statement.
-In my case, it was no problem, as tables were small.
+When adding join indexes, we have to keep an eye on the impact of an update, insert, and delete statement.
+In my case, it was no problem, as the tables were small.

-What I experienced was another issue: The huge number of join indexes caused a lot of deadlocks.
+What I experienced was another issue: The vast number of join indexes caused a lot of deadlocks.

 There are several ways to overcome this problem.
-We can, for example, serialize the user session activities, by using a “serialization” table.
-Each session has to get a write lock for each activity on this”serialization” table before it can apply any changes to the data.
+For example, we can serialize the user session activities by using a “serialization” table.
+Each session has to get a write lock for each activity on this “serialization” table before it can apply any changes to the data.